Guide to Camping in Sonoma County

 Salt Point State Park

 Located on the county’s far northern coast, Salt Point has 20 miles of hiking trails, more than six miles of rugged coastline, a pygmy forest, and an underwater park.
-The many recreational activities here include hiking, horseback riding, fishing, and skin/scuba diving.
-There are two main campgrounds, as well as sites for group camping and those who hike or cycle in:
+Other recreational activities include hiking, horseback riding, fishing, and skin/scuba diving.
+There are two main campgrounds, as well as sites for group camping:

 Sonoma Coast State Park

-A series of beaches, separated by rock bluffs and headlands, that stretch north along the coast from Bodega Head to four miles past Jenner (a total of 17 miles).
+A series of beaches, separated by rock bluffs and headlands, stretches north along the coast from Bodega Head to four miles past Jenner (a total of 17 miles).
 This park offers some of the most beautiful campsites you’ll ever find anywhere.
 Campsites are in three locations.

-• Wright’s Beach has 27 developed campsites adjacent to the beach.
-Maximum trailer length is 27 feet; no hook-ups available.
+- Wright’s Beach has 27 developed campsites adjacent to the beach.
+Maximum trailer length is 27 feet; no hookups are available.
 Reservations recommended.

-• Bodega Dunes offers 98 campsites with hot showers, flush toilets, and a trailer sanitation dump station.
-Maximum trailer length is 31 feet; no hook-ups available.
-Campfire and Junior Ranger programs held during the summer.
-Day use area includes a disabled-accessible boardwalk out to a classic sandy beach.
+- Bodega Dunes offers 98 campsites with hot showers, flush toilets, and a trailer sanitation dump station.
+The maximum trailer length is 31 feet; no hookups are available.
+Campfire and Junior Ranger programs are held during the summer.
+The day-use area includes an accessible boardwalk out to a classic sandy beach.
 Reservations recommended.

 Sugarloaf Ridge State Park